-- (a) The following powers must not be exercised by the directors and must be referred to the members for decision by special resolution: - (i) the sale or other transfer or disposal of prescribed property; - (ii) the charging, mortgaging or otherwise encumbering of prescribed property; - (iii) (change of name) changing the name, or any business name, trade mark, service mark, trade name, domain name, logo or branding of the company; - (iv) (member rights) any modification or abrogation of any rights attached to membership in the company; - (v) (winding up) any proposal to wind up the company as a members' voluntary winding up;
+- (a) The following powers must not be exercised by the directors and must be referred to the members for decision by special resolution: - (i) the sale or other transfer or disposal of prescribed property; - (ii) the charging, mortgaging or otherwise encumbering of prescribed property; - (iii) (member rights) any modification or abrogation of any rights attached to membership in the company; - (iv) (winding up) any proposal to wind up the company as a members' voluntary winding up; - (v) (change in Non Profit status) any change to the Non profit status of the company; and - (vi) (objects) any change to any of Objects of the company in the Constitution.

-- (vi) (change in Non Profit status) any change to the Non profit status of the company; and - (vii) (objects) any change to any of Objects of the company in the Constitution. - (b) The following powers must not be exercised by the directors and must be referred to the members for decision by ordinary resolution: - (i) determination of or amendment of a policy in relation to the remuneration and other benefits to be received by the Directors. - (c) Other powers otherwise exercisable by the directors may be reserved to the members or be subject to consent by, consultation with or other reference to the members by way of a Members Charter.
+- (b) The following powers must not be exercised by the directors and must be referred to the members for decision by ordinary resolution: - (i) determination of or amendment of a policy in relation to the remuneration and other benefits to be received by the Directors. - (c) Other powers otherwise exercisable by the directors may be reserved to the members or be subject to consent by, consultation with or other reference to the members by way of a Members Charter.